Medical Office Administration

 Billing and Coding Practices

 MO303 (60 hours)

 Medical office administration training program students are given an essential understanding of medical insurance billing.
-They examine topics, such as managed care, legal and regulatory issues, coding systems, reimbursement methods, medical necessity, and common health insurance plans.
+The course examines topics, such as managed care, legal and regulatory issues, coding systems, reimbursement methods, medical necessity, and common health insurance plans.
 Emphasis is placed on new legislation that impacts health care, including the Affordable Care Act (Obamacare); ICD-10-CM, CPT, and HCPCS coding (numerical identifiers for diagnoses and procedures); electronic medical records; Medicare and Medicaid; hospital acquired conditions; patient status on admission; Values-Based Purchasing; and laws and guidelines the regulate compliance.
 Prerequisite: None

 MO401 (30 hours)

 In this Hunter Business School course, medical office administration training program students learn the popular database program, Access, a component of the Microsoft Office package.
 Topics covered include: creating a database; editing and printing; searching; filtering and sorting; querying a database; and creating forms and reports.
 Prerequisite: None

 During Advanced Computerized Accounting Using QuickBooks, medical office administration training program students have the opportunity to delve deeper into the features of QuickBooks, building upon what they learned in the first course of this series.
 These include payroll processing, bank reconciliation, reports and graphs, and inventory control.
 Prerequisite: MO302